Dumbeldor/Visual-Assist-X-reset-trial/README.md

 # Visual-Assist-X-reset-trial
-little bat that resets trial period of VA
+Little bat that resets trial period of Visual Assist X.

+2 things removed that are used by VA:
+* Temp file in the user's temp directory
+* Registry key "HKEY_CURRENT_USER\SOFTWARE\Licenses"